tytydraco/yessleep/out/Dont_let_the_Moon_grant_your_wishes.md

 “- Maisie,” My wife interrupted, now bawling.
 “This evening, she was in an accident.
 She… She… She didn’t…”

 Wendy didn’t need to finish any of her sentences.
-I knew what had happened to my daughter.
+I knew what had happened to our daughter.
 I knew whose heart was in my chest.

 I knew what the Moon had done to grant my wish.